Home

 Taking a quick look back - Abram & Sarai?

-Now in the meantime, Sarai becomes extremely upset and confronts Abram about Hagar's behavior towards her: "You are responsible for the wrong I am suffering.
-I put my servant in your arms, and now that she knows that she is pregnant, she despises me.
-May the Lord judge between you and me?"
-So Abram would try to counter this argument by stating: "Your servant is in your hands.
+Nonetheless, after hearing this, Abram would try to counter this argument by stating: "Your servant is in your hands.
 Do with her whatever you think best."
-So Sarai would begin to mistreat to Hagar, so-much-so, that the Egyptian maidservant would eventually leave Abram's household.
+So Sarai would begin to mistreat Hagar, so-much-so, that the Egyptian maidservant would eventually flee from Abram's household.

 Bible Study Online

-However, let's move back to our current account...
-For we now find Rachel presenting her maidservant Bilhah as a wife to her husband, just like Sarah had done before her.
-And just like his grandfather before him, Jacob too, would go along with his wife's plan, and he married Bilhah and consummated the marriage union by sleeping with her.
-Because of this, Bilhah would become pregnant and bear Jacob another son:
+However that may have been, let's move back to our current recorded account.
+For we will now find Rachel, presenting her maidservant Bilhah as a wife, to her husband -- just like Sarah (Sarai) had once done, before her.
+And just like his grandfather before him, Jacob too, would go along with his wife's plan.
+For the Sacred Record would confirm, that Jacob would marry Bilhah -- and that he had also consummated the marriage union, by sleeping with her that night.

-"God has vindicated me, he has listen to my plea and given me a son," Rachel would say, as she named him "Dan" which means - (judge).
-She names the boy accordingly to the way she had felt about her current child-bearing situation.
-For we must understand that Rachel had felt like she was being judged by God as she endured her season of barrenness.
-But now she felt some kind of vindication because God had allowed her maidservant to bear a child in her place.
+And because of this, Bilhah would become pregnant with Jacob's son: "God has vindicated me, he has listen to my plea and given me a son."
+Rachel (not Bilhah) would say, as she named him "Dan."
+For the name meant "judge."
+Know that Rachel names the boy, according to the way she had felt, when it came to her current child-bearing situation.
+For we must understand, that Rachel had felt like she was being judged by God -- since she was the only woman from within Jacob's household, who had to endure a season of barrenness.

 Bible Study Online

-Understand that when it came to earning Jacob's love, Rachel was so determined to compete with her sister that she was willing to take credit for any type of progress, when it came to child-bearing - as some sort of victory.
-It didn't matter to her, that those boys had come from Bilhah's womb and not hers.
-Rachel would also ignore the fact, that not only Leah's children had came directly from her own womb, but Leah would forever hold the propriety advantage as well, being that her sons were born first.
+Now understand, that when it came to earning Jacob's love?
+Rachel was so determined to compete with her sister, that she was willing to take credit for any type of child-bearing progress, by treating the blessed event, as some sort of victory for herself?
+For it didn't matter to her, that those boys had come from Bilhah's womb, and not her own.
+Also keep in mind, that Rachel would ignore the fact -- that Leah's children had came directly from her own womb.
+So therefore, Leah would forever hold the propriety (order) of birth advantage, over Rachel as well, being that her sons were born first unto Jacob.

 In the next Bible Study Online Article:

-So the question remains: "How will Leah respond to this new competitive child-bearing environment, that has been created by Rachel through her pride and maidservant Bilhah?"
-Will she be satisfied with her current advantages over Rachel?
-Or, will she make a mistake and give away ground, because of her history of being insecure?
+So the question now remains: "How will Leah respond to this new competitive child-bearing environment, that has been created by a jealous and prideful Rachel, and her maidservant Bilhah?"
+Will Leah be satisfied with her current advantages over Rachel?
+Or, will she make the mistake of giving in to her insecurities, by trying to compete with her sister?
+And will she lose her advantage, by doing so?

 May God blessings be upon you, and thank you for your support